 A loan shouldn’t necessarily be your first choice when it comes to financial aid.
 Scholarships and grants can offer money for school that you don’t need to pay back.
-Graduate or professional students may be able to get “free” money from fellowships.
+Graduate or professional students may be able to get “free” money via fellowships.
 And you could look into different work opportunities.

-If you submitted a FAFSA, you may get a work-study award as part of your financial aid offer.
+If you submitted a FAFSA, you may receive a work-study award as part of your financial aid offer.
 The federal work-study program pays a portion of work-study recipient’s wages, which could make it easier for you to find a job while you’re at school.
 However, only certain employers are eligible, such as the school, nonprofits and some for-profits if the work you’ll do aligns with your major.

 Graduate and professional students may have opportunities to get an assistantship at the school.
-Depending on the program, you could receive a stipend, tuition waivers or even benefits in exchange for working part-time.
+Depending on the program, you could receive a stipend, tuition waivers or even benefits in exchange for working part time.

 You can also look for work opportunities that aren’t part of a financial aid program.
 A part-time job while you’re at school, or a full-time job during the summer, might not earn you enough to cover all your educational costs — but every dollar you earn and put toward your education is one less dollar you need to borrow (and pay interest on).

 If working an in-school job isn’t feasible, you could also avoid borrowing by using an Income-Share Agreement (ISA).
 Available at schools and through private companies, ISAs help you cover your tuition in exchange for a percentage of your income when you leave school and find employment.
 Of course, consider ISAs or student loans only after racking up as much gift aid and savings as you can.